laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-25-ccn/index.md

 publication_types:
 - paper-conference
 publication: '*Computational Cognitive Neuroscience Society Meeting (CCN) 2025*'
-abstract: "Convolutional Neural Networks (CNNs) have been widely used for categorisation tasks over the past decades.
+abstract: 'Convolutional Neural Networks (CNNs) have been widely used for categorisation tasks over the past decades.
 Many studies have attempted to improve their performance by increasing model complexity, adding parameters, or adopting alternative architectures such as transformers, which excel at large-scale benchmarks.
 However, these approaches